 No one knows exactly what causes BDD.
-However, recent research suggests that there are a number of different risk factors that could mean you are more likely to experience BDD, such as:
+It can affect people of all genders, and commonly begins in adolescence.
+But research suggests that there are a number of different factors that could mean you’re more likely to experience BDD.
+For example:

-Experiencing abuse or bullying can cause you to develop a negative self-image and may lead you to have obsessions about your appearance.
-This is particularly true if you experience abuse or bullying when you are a teenager, when you may be more sensitive about the way you look or how your body is changing.
+Going through traumatic experiences such as abuse or bullying can cause you to develop a negative self-image, which can lead you to have obsessions about your appearance.
+This is particularly true if you experienced abuse, bullying or other forms of trauma when you were a teenager, as it’s a time when you may have felt sensitive about the way you looked or how your body was changing.

 If you have low self-esteem, you may become fixated on aspects of your appearance that you want to improve.
 This is more likely if you attach a lot of importance to how you look, or if you feel your appearance is the most valuable thing about you.

-There have been so many times where I have looked in the mirror and just cried.
-Or I've thought I looked okay but two seconds later I will feel that it is all still wrong.
+There have been so many times where I've looked in the mirror and just cried.
+Or I've thought I looked ok but 2 seconds later I'll feel that it's all still wrong.

 If you try to appear physically 'perfect' or you regularly compare your appearance to other people, you may be more likely to develop BDD.
-If you have a hobby or job that is very focused on your body – for example, modelling, bodybuilding or gymnastics – you may be at greater risk.
+Or if you do activities that are very focused on your body – for example, modelling, bodybuilding or fitness – you may also be at greater risk.